FormidableLabs/freactal/README.md

 - It is easy to access state wherever you are in the component tree (including parent state), without having to `connect`.
 - Middleware is dead simple.
 - SSR and client-side state hydration are also both dead simple.
+- Components and state can easily be tested in isolation.

 ## Effects